ChetHarrison/jsdoccer/README.md

 Example:

-`function-declaration.tpl` referenced in the `syntax-to-document.js` hash above will search for this template in the `yaml/templates` dir specified in the `.jsdoccerrc` file above.
-Note the indentation of the loop to populate the template with `param` values.
+`functions.tpl` referenced in the `syntax-to-document.js` hash above will search for this template in the `yaml/templates` dir specified in the `.jsdoccerrc` file above. **Note the indentation of the loop to populate the template with `param` values.**

 ```
 <%- id %>